yfinkelstein/node-zookeeper/README.md

 ## Acknowledgments

+* [Apache ZooKeeper &trade;](http://zookeeper.apache.org/) source code is included in this repository.
+An open source volunteer project under the Apache Software Foundation.
 * **[node-webworker](http://github.com/pgriess/node-webworker "node-webworker") by pgriess** is used to spawn multiple ZK workers in one of the tests.

 ## LICENSE